Native American Extermination Order

 March 1849

-Brigham Young sends John S. Higbee[BIO] and thirty families south of the Salt Lake valley to start a settlement.[5]
+Brigham Young sends John S. Higbee[BIO] and thirty families to start a settlement south of the Salt Lake Valley.[5]

 March 1849

-Interpreter Dimick Huntington[BIO] from the Higbee group reportedly swears an oath to the Timpanogas natives that the Saints would not infringe upon their land or rights.[6]
+Interpreter Dimick Huntington[BIO] from the Higbee group reportedly swears an oath to the Timpanogas tribe that the Saints would not infringe upon their land or rights.[6]

 April 12, 1849

-Isaac Higbee[BIO] reports to Brigham Young on the general peace between the settlers and the natives.
+Isaac Higbee[BIO] reports to Brigham Young on the general peace between the settlers and the Native Americans.
 He describes a skirmish between the Goshute tribe and Utes.[7]

 April 18, 1849